 The U.S.-Turkey Business Council (USTBC) is the premier business advocacy organization established to expand the bilateral commercial relationship and increase trade and investment between the United States and Turkey.
 The Council represents more than 40 of the largest U.S. companies from various industries with investments in Turkey.
 With offices both in Washington, D.C. and Istanbul, the Council acts as the principal interlocutor for U.S. businesses operating in Turkey.

-The USTBC is a core program of the Turkey and Middle East Affairs, located at the U.S. Chamber of Commerce.
+The USTBC is a core program of the Middle East and Turkey Affairs, located at the U.S. Chamber of Commerce.
 It is part of the U.S. Chamber’s International Affairs, which boasts a collection of top trade, policy, and legal experts who advocate on behalf of the U.S. private sector across the globe.
 The Council has full access to the U.S. Chamber’s congressional and legal affairs divisions, as well as various Chamber institutes and programs.
 This access can be used to advance USTBC policies, programs, and initiatives.

 Turkey is the 15th most attractive destination for foreign direct investment (FDI) in the world, according to the United Nations Conference on Trade and Development World Investment Prospects Survey.